iexcloud/docs/source/using-core-data/using-normalized-financial-data.md

 ``` {important} WHERE clauses and ON clauses must only operate on indexed properties (columns).
 See the Unique Index components [here](../managing-your-data/understanding-datasets.md#indexing-with-unique-index).
 ```

 You can then create a view from the results by clicking **Create view**.
 Voila!
-You're view dataset is available to use like any other dataset.
+Your view dataset is available to use like any other dataset.

 ## What's Next